If your power goes out, you may need an emergency heat source to keep you warm in the winter.

 - Add layers of insulation.
 You might want to cover windows with bubble wrap, add plastic, or even hang extra blankets over windows to minimize cold air transfer.

 - Wear more layers.
-Wear extra socks, sweaters, and even a coat to keep you warm.
+Wear extra socks, sweaters, and even a winter coat to keep you warm.

 - Snuggle up.
 Stay close together to keep each other warm.